 Though the Ring Road will take you winding around the magnificent bays, you are welcome to detour from Egilsstadir to witness some that are even further off-the-beaten-track, such as at the beautiful Borgarfjordur Eystri.

 There are also some incredible attractions around the town you may want to check out before heading to the coast, such as Iceland's largest forest, Hallormstadasskogar, and the mysterious Lake Lagarfljot.

-As you drive over mountain passes and on narrow coastal roads, you will no doubt be overwhelmed by the sheer majesty of this region; the sparkling bays, dramatic peaks, miniscule villages and sparsity of other guests all add to its appeal.
-Furthermore, you are likely to see an abundance of wildlife as you travel, with many seabirds nesting in the cliffs and seals on the beaches.
+As you drive over mountain passes and on narrow coastal roads, you will no doubt be overwhelmed by the sheer majesty of this region.
+The sparkling bays, dramatic peaks, minuscule villages, and sparsity of other guests all add to its appeal.
+Furthermore, you will likely see an abundance of wildlife as you travel, with many seabirds nesting in the cliffs and seals on the beaches.

 This is also the only part of Iceland where herds of wild reindeer roam free.

 As you come to the end of the East Fjords, be sure to admire the striking mountains of Eystrahorn and Vestrahorn.
 You will retire after a breathtaking day of sightseeing at a hotel in the country's southeast.

 Dag 5 - The Magnificent South Coast of Iceland

 On day five, you will travel across the magnificent South Coast, a region lined with countless sites of natural wonder.
 There could be no better introduction to this area than the first attraction, the Jokulsarlon glacier lagoon.

 Located between one of the many tongues of Europe’s largest glacier, Vatnajokull, and the ocean, this lake is filled with breathtakingly beautiful icebergs.
 Colored vivid blues, gleaming whites, and streaked with black ash from past eruptions, many are as large as multistorey buildings.